kgs19/kcmd/README.md

     - `RunHelmCmd`: Executes any Helm command with specific args.
 Use for cases not already covered by the library.
 - **Docker Commands:**
     - `RunDockerVersion`: Executes the `docker version` command to display Docker version information.
+    - `RunHelmCmd`: Executes any Helm command with specific args.
+Use for cases not already covered by the library.

 ### By convention,
 all commands that are prefixed with `Run` will print the output of the commands.